GFW Technical Review 07 – Active Probing

 Use Authenticated Encryption

 Authentication-based cipher schemes (e.g., AEAD) are essential.
-It has been repeatedly demonstrated that simple stream ciphers without authentication lead to subtle and dangerous vulnerabilities.
-Even if GFW is not interested in decrypting the data stream, the lack of authentication still enables effective probing attacks.
+Simple stream ciphers without authentication repeatedly lead to subtle and dangerous vulnerabilities.
+Even if the GFW is not interested in decrypting the data stream, the lack of authentication still enables effective probing attacks.

 Respond Consistently to Invalid Requests